thoughtspot/thoughtspot.github.io/_admin/loading/use-data-importer.md

            --empty_target --source_file=ssbm_customer.csv
            --v 1 --field_separator "|"
     ```
-4. Once the processing begins, you'll see messages to indicate the progress and then two summary messages after the load is complete.
+4. After the processing begins, you can see messages that indicate the progress, and then two summary messages after the load is complete.

     ```
     Started processing data row